 The winter is over and it’s time to think about new accessories for the spring.
 This time I decided to show a simple and cute knitted headband pattern that can fit an adult, as well as a fashionable lady.
-Recently, I’ve shared sandy winter cable hat pattern and sandy winter cable cowl pattern using the same type and color of the thread.
+Recently, I’ve shared chunky winter cable hat pattern and sandy winter cable cowl pattern using the same type and color of the thread.

 I’m absolutely sure that in the end you will get an adorable set that you can present to one of your friends or wear proudly yourself.